Zelhorst92/GeKnoQu/TESTING.md

 *   ### Intention
     *   The intention is to have a button which will open a modal on click showing the basics on to how to play the game and the game rules.
 *   ### Test
+    *   Click on the button to open the modal and click on the back button or next the modal to exit the modal.
 *   ### Result
+    * Works as intended, with the execption of screensize larger then 768px wide.
+Margin top is set to 33% on screens larger then 768px width, which causes the modal to be pushed down out of the screen on large screens.
 *   ### Bugs
+    *   Modal being pushed down out of the screen on larger screen sizes.
+See [Modal Margin](#modal-margin).
 *   ### Comments
+    *   None

 ##  Timer
 *   ### User Expectation